Description

 For Chrome 58 and later, only the subjectAlternativeName extension, not commonName, is used to match the domain name and site certificate.

-The certificate subject alternative name can be a domain name or IP address.
-If the certificate does not have the correct subjectAlternativeName extension, users get a NET::ERR_CERT_COMMON_NAME_INVALID error letting them know that the connection is not private.
+The certificate subject alternative name can be a domain name or an IP address.
+If the certificate does not have the correct subjectAlternativeName extension, users receive a NET::ERR_CERT_COMMON_NAME_INVALID error, indicating that the connection is not secure.

 When generating a Certificate Signing Request (CSR) in FortiManager/FortiAnalyzer, make sure to fill in the Subject Alternative Name (SAN) field using the correct syntax.